Storm bite on sandy beaches: erosion volume measurement

 Both before and after a major storm event, the School of Life and Environmental Sciences and Center of Integrative Ecology from Deakin University used a drone to survey a stretch of sandy beach on the open-coast shoreline of Victoria, Australia.

-High-resolution drone imagery was processed with Pix4Dmapper to produce digital surface models (DSM) of the area.
+High-resolution drone imagery was processed with Pix4Dmapper photogrammetry software to produce digital surface models (DSM) of the area.
 Calculating the difference between the pre-storm DSM and post-storm DSM allowed the team to estimate the volumes of sand movement of the beach face.

 |Project Date||March to July 2014|